Izuku Midoriya: In other media

-Izuku also appears in Fortnite Battle Royale as one of the crossover characters along with Katsuki Bakugo, Ochaco Uraraka and All Might, for the launch of 'Chapter 4 Season 1'.
+Izuku appears alongside Katsuki, Ochaco, and All Might in Fortnite as crossover characters.
+He was also a character skin option as Tracer for crossover promotion in Overwatch 2, which became available from October 17 to 30, 2024.

+Shin Tamura portrayed Izuku in a My Hero Academia stage play.

 Powers and abilities

-Izuku's quirk, One For All, can stockpile one's power, increasing the user's physical capabilities and being transferred from one person to another.
-Since this quirk can be passed down from user to user, the different quirks of the previous One For All holders also become embedded into One For All as well.
+Izuku's Quirk, One For All, can stockpile one's power, increasing the user's physical capabilities and being transferred from one person to another.
+Since this Quirk can be passed down from user to user, the different Quirks of the previous One For All holders also become embedded into One For All as well.
 These powers are: